liampuk/cpu-emu/flat_8/README.md

 The name is a reference to the [DEC *Straight-8* (PDP-8)](https://collection.sciencemuseumgroup.org.uk/objects/co8061113/dec-pdp-8-minicomputer-1965-minicomputers-computers), but of course this computer is flat, because it will be built on breadboards.
 (I know this is daft)

+### TODO
+- only 1 temporary register needed for the alu?
+- address input/output ports? (to save control lines)
+- add reset t-state control line
+- page bit (flags?)
+  - set using temporary register?
+- EEPROM
+  - 8 bit word = 256 control lines, decode 6 lsb = 64
+  - addressed by opcode flags (PSCZ), and I flag AND with interrupt line = 8 + 4 + 1 = 13
+  - Atmel 28C64 - 64Kb, 8k words (13 bit address)
+- Does IO use the accumulator?
+- Should memory operations only use accumulator to simplify?

+### Software

+- ROM
+  - Check if xFF at address zero on cartridge
+  - If yes, load cartridge program into ram
+  - If no, memory editor (using keyboard)
+- Text editor
+  - input from keyboard, render characters on screen.
+Should handle new lines, backspaces

 ## Components

 ### CPU